jonathancross/jc-docs/gnupg.md

 Feel free to use [this script](https://raw.githubusercontent.com/jonathancross/jc-docs/master/send-pgp-keys.sh) I made to automate the upload of your key to keyservers, your website and / or Keybase.io.

 Generally speaking, you should not send other people's keys to keyservers unless you really know what you are doing.
 Better to email to them and have them upload (if they choose).

+#### Concerns about the Web of Trust

+The OpenPGP Web Of Trust is not perfect.
+Publishing keys and personal information on public servers may open you up to receiving more spam, being contacted by strangers and possible analysis of your social graph.
+These are all concerns that might prevent someone from participating.
+In my mind, the overall benefits outweigh the dangers, so I participate, but many do not agree and are waiting for better options.

+#### PGP is dead

+Many people have [declared PGP dead](https://blog.cryptographyengineering.com/2014/08/13/whats-matter-with-pgp/) because it is hard to use, doesn't protect metadata in encrypted emails and supports to much legacy crypto.
+Although there are very good arguments against it, I still think it is undeniable that it works well for verifying digital signatures, has wide support (hardware, software and people) and does a decent job at encrypting email once you have a properly setup client.
+Could this be done better?
+Absolutely!
+But this is the best we have right now and attempts to replace it have always fallen short of the features needed.

 ## Random things that confused me about gpg